RochNodes/documentation/docs/Deeplink.md

 3) Check if user has access to the application, else give user access

-4) Redirect to application landing page
+4) Redirect to application landing page.